 This report includes what we do at Bilton Infant School as part of our SEND offer.

-School is unable to provide a diagnosis.
-However, we work in partnership with a number of additional agencies to support children.
+School is unable to provide a diagnosis of any pupil.
+However, we work in partnership with a number of additional agencies who are qualified to do so.

 Further information can be found on Warwickshire's Local Offer (below).

 the class teacher and SENCo

 involved with your child

 Create a plan

 your child's progress with those involved